naven-pillai/freelancemy/content/freelancing-malaysia.md

 ---
-title: "How to Start Freelancing in Malaysia: Skills & Job Guide"
+title: "How to Start Freelancing in Malaysia: Ultimate Guide"
 description: "Freelancing is booming in Malaysia.
 Learn what freelancing means, the most in-demand freelance jobs, benefits, challenges, and how to kickstart your career."
 date: "2025-09-26"
 featured_image: "https://loigoouddqshbpygboos.supabase.co/storage/v1/object/public/blog-images/freelancing-in-Malaysia.jpg"